Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Data/AddFeaturesWithSharedTemplate/readme.md

 ## How it works

 1. Load the public [Parks and Grounds Assets](https://arcgisruntime.maps.arcgis.com/home/item.html?id=dd64a70d17de4f16a93d2203c4cf1ab3) web map.
-2. Determine an `ISharedTemplateSource` from the map layers' geodatabase.
+2. Determine an `ISharedTemplateSource` from the map layers.
-3. Call `ServiceGeodatabase.QuerySharedTemplatesAsync()` to build a template picker with only the preset and group template types.
+3. Call `ISharedTemplateSource.QuerySharedTemplatesAsync()` to build a template picker.
-4. Call `SharedTemplate.CreateSwatchAsync(layerId)` to create an image for each template picker item; use a default image when swatch is not available.
+4. Call `SharedTemplate.CreateSwatchAsync(layerId)`  to generate a swatch image for each template, falling back to a default image when a swatch is unavailable.
-5. Call `SharedTemplate.GetDefaultConstructionTool(layerId)` to determine the type of geometry to create with `GeometryEditor` .
+5. `SharedTemplate.GetDefaultConstructionTool(layerId)` to determine the appropriate GeometryEditor tool for creating the template’s geometry.
-6. Call `GeometryEditor.Stop()` when the user selects **Complete**, then use the returned geometry with `ServiceGeodatabase.CreateFeaturesAsync(sharedTemplate, geometry)` and `ServiceGeodatabase.AddFeaturesAsync()` to commit the feature set to the geodatabase.
+6. After the user selects **Complete**, call `GeometryEditor.Stop()` and use the returned geometry to create features with `ISharedTemplateSource.CreateFeaturesAsync(sharedTemplate, geometry)`.
+Then call `ISharedTemplateSource.AddFeaturesAsync()` to add the resulting feature set to the geodatabase.
-7. Select **Save** to call `ServiceGeodatabase.ApplyEditsAsync()`, or **Cancel** to call `ServiceGeodatabase.UndoLocalEditsAsync()`.
+7. Select **Save** to apply local edits with `ServiceGeodatabase.ApplyEditsAsync()`, or select **Cancel** to discard them with `ServiceGeodatabase.UndoLocalEditsAsync()`.

 ## Relevant API

 * GeometryEditor
+* ISharedTemplateSource
 * ServiceGeodatabase
 * SharedTemplate
 * SharedTemplateFeatureCreationSet